-Text and original graphics in this work are licensed under the terms of the Creative Commons Attribution License which permits unrestricted use, provided we are credited as the original author and source.
-Details of the license are available at: creativecommons.org/licenses/ by/4.o.
-Photographic images are subject to copyright and are not covered by this license.
+The text and original graphics in this work are licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International licence.
+To view a copy, visit http://creativecommons.org/licenses/by-nc-nd/4.0/.
+Any use of this content should credit Green Alliance as the original author and source.
+Photographic images are subject to separate copyright and are not covered by this licence.